Today, the Foreign Affairs Committee and the National Defence Committee of the Riigikogu…

 As the relevant sectoral committee, the Committee plays a major role in shaping the foundations of Estonia’s security policy.
-It functioned as the lead committee for example in the proceedings on the National Defence Bill, the Peacetime National Defence Bill, the War-Time National Defence Bill, Defence Forces Service Bill, Defence League Bill and Strategic Goods Bill.
+It functioned as the lead committee for example in the proceedings on the National Defence Bill, the Peacetime National Defence Bill, the War-Time National Defence Bill, the Military Service Bill, the Estonian Defence League Bill, the Cybersecurity Bill and the Strategic Goods Bill.
 The Committee also prepares resolutions of the Riigikogu on the deployment of Defence Forces in international missions, incl.
 NATO Response Forces.

 It is important to achieve political consensus in national defence issues, which is why it has become an established practice for the Committee to pass its decisions by consensus.